Kamen Rider V3

 Kamen Rider V3 (仮面ライダーV3, Kamen Raidā Bui Surī) is a Japanese tokusatsu television series.
 It is the second installment in the popular Kamen Rider Series, and the direct sequel to the original Kamen Rider.
-It was a joint collaboration between Ishimori Productions and Toei, and was shown on Mainichi Broadcasting System and NET from February 17, 1973, to February 9, 1974.
+It was a production of Toei, and was shown on Mainichi Broadcasting System and NET from February 17, 1973, to February 9, 1974.

 Every episode of Kamen Rider V3 begins with the following opening narration: "Kamen Rider V3, Shiro Kazami, is an altered human.
 Mortally wounded by Destron, he is rebuilt by Kamen Riders 1 and 2, reborn as Kamen Rider V3."

 Plot

-Starting after the events of the original series student of Takeshi, Shiro Kazami witnesses a murder by Destron, a new organization created from Gel-Shocker by its previously thought deceased leader.
+Starting after the events of the original series, Shiro Kazami witnesses a murder by Destron, a new organization created from Gel-Shocker by its previously thought deceased leader.
 They attempt to kill Shiro and later kill his family.
-With this Shiro begs Takeshi and Hayato to turn him into a Kamen Rider.
-After turning Shiro into Kamen Rider V3 the first two riders sacrifice themselves to save Tokyo.
-Shiro then must fight Destron in Japan with the help of Tobei, the Kamen Rider Kid Corps, and later the first two riders having survived and left to fight Destron in other countries.
-Towards the end of his war Shiro is joined by ex-Destron scientist, Joji Yuki a.k.a. the Riderman.
+With this, Shiro begs Takeshi Hongo and Hayato Ichimonji to turn him into a Kamen Rider.
+Although they initially declined, after he sacrificed himself to save them, they had no choice.
+After turning Shiro into Kamen Rider V3, the Double Riders sacrifice themselves to save Tokyo.
+Shiro then must fight Destron in Japan with the help of Tobei Tachibana, the Kamen Rider Kid Corps, and later the Double Riders, revealed to have survived and left to fight Destron in other countries.
+Towards the end of his war, Shiro is joined by ex-Destron scientist Joji Yuki a.k.a. the Riderman.
 Eventually, Joji sacrificed himself to save Japan and thus Shiro named him Kamen Rider #4.
-During the final battle Shiro stopped Destron’s leader and the organization as a whole saving the world from its rein of terror.
-But their leader still survived, meaning someday more of his forces could appear to enact his will.
+During the final battle, Shiro stopped Destron's leader and the organization as a whole, saving the world from its reign of terror, but their leader still survived, meaning someday more of his forces could appear to enact his will.